 Empty garden beds can leach out nutrients over the winter.
 Planting cover crops in the fall is a great way to preserve and build soil and feed pollinators.
 However, the success of cover crops varies across the country.
 That is why you should check the USDA Plant Hardiness Zone Map before you plant to help you determine which plants are likely to thrive based on the minimum winter temperatures of your area.
 In the spring, you'll want to make sure to till your cover crops into the soil a couple of weeks before spring planting, so the plants have time to decompose.

 5. Protect and store wild bee cocoons

 By fall, bees and wasps will begin to hibernate over the winter.
 However, this is not true of many of their predators.
 To protect the hibernating bees, remove and store the nesting holes over the fall and winter by placing them in a fine mesh bag in a protected location with outdoor temperatures.
-You can learn more about the fall and winter management of cavity-nesting bees and wasps in the Learn pages of the Crown Bees website.
+You can learn more about the fall and winter management of cavity-nesting bees and wasps in our Bee Knowledgeable section of the Crown Bees website.

-Wherever you live, by implementing these 5 simple recommendations into your fall gardening routine, you'll help recycle nutrients back into your soil reducing the need for chemical fertilizers and protect your garden's insect populations.
+Wherever you live, by implementing these five simple recommendations into your fall gardening routine, you'll help recycle nutrients back into your soil, reducing the need for chemical fertilizers and protect your garden's insect populations.
 You'll also set yourself up for success in the spring - potentially increasing both garden yields and pollination rates.